ykchong45/ykchong45.github.io/_pages/about.md

 I’ve also held leadership roles in *eCommerce* and *hackathon* projects.
 Check out my [projects page](/projects) for a closer look at my work.

 📫 Let’s connect!
-Reach out via email, Instagram, or LinkedIn—I’m always open to discussing new ideas and meeting amazing people.
+Reach out via email, Instagram, or LinkedIn — I’m always open to discussing new ideas and meeting amazing people.